FreeFem/FreeFem-doc2/source/documentation/ffddm/documentation.rst

 These matrices are then used to implement the action of the global operator :math:`A` on a local vector (the parallel matrix-vector product with :math:`A`), see ``pr#A`` below.

 At this point, we already have the necessary data to be able to solve the problem with a parallel direct solver (*MUMPS*), which is the purpose of the function ``pr#directsolve`` (see below).
-See :ref:`ffddmbuildrhs <ffddmDocumentationDefineProblemToSolve>` for building the right-hand side.
+See :ref:`ffddmbuildrhs <ffddmDocumentationBuildRhs>` for building the right-hand side.

 The macro **Varf** is required to have three parameters: the name of the variational form, the mesh, and the finite element space.
 The variational form given in this ‘abstract’ format will then be used by *ffddm* to assemble the discrete operators by setting the appropriate mesh and finite element space as parameters.